 Requirements for Disability Benefits in New Jersey

-If you’re a disabled New Jersey resident, and your medical condition prevents you from being able to work, you may be an excellent candidate for monthly disability benefits.
+If you are a disabled New Jersey resident and your medical condition prevents you from being able to work, you may be an excellent candidate for monthly disability benefits.
 These benefits are administered by the Social Security Administration, or SSA, and are available in two varieties known as SSI (Supplemental Security Income) and SSDI (Social Security Disability Insurance).
 Some people even qualify to receive both at the same time, which is known as receiving concurrent benefits.
 However, before you can receive assistance, you must file a disability claim, which must then be approved by the SSA.
 While the SSA approves millions of Americans for benefits every year, even more people will be rejected than will be accepted into social security programs.

 According to statistics, only about 43% of all New Jersey claimants are approved on their first try, while the average acceptance rate drops even lower during the first stage of the appeals process.
 In order to maximize your chances, it is critically important to have a good understanding of the SSA eligibility requirements for SSI and SSDI applicants.
 Wherever you are in the process, the experienced New Jersey social security benefits attorneys of Young, Marr & Associates can help review your materials, guide you through the system, and represent you if your claim is denied.
-To set up a free and confidential legal consultation, call us today at (609) 755-3115 in New Jersey or (215) 701-6519 with our in Pennsylvania disability lawyers.

 SSA Medical Requirements for Disability Claimants